csyvenky/cadors_app_for_splunk/README.md

 1. Select **Apps** | **CADORS App for Splunk**.

 # Data Download and Cleanse Workflow
 To use this app, the raw data file from Transport Canada needs to be downloaded.
+You can subscribe to Transport Canada daily emails.
+No additional cleansing is required, the app can process the data in the XML format it originates in.

 # Credit for External Lookup Data
 The airport details data has been downloaded from **OurAirports.com**.
 More information on the project and the Public Domain license can be found [here](http://ourairports.com/data/).